 Especially in brutal NYC winters, you should make sure your skin isn’t dry or chapped.
 Moisturize the night before the shoot.

-Don’t do any new hair removal techniques or facials in the days leading up to the shoot.
+Don’t do any new-to-you hair removal techniques or facials or tanning in the days leading up to the shoot.
 You don’t want your skin to have an adverse reaction.

 If you have long hair: consider getting your hair blown out for the shoot.

 I like GlamSquad for this (that referral link gives you $25 off) they come to your home/office/hotel and do hair and makeup and nails.

 Drybar also does a nice job and has locations throughout NYC and offers blowouts.

 You can also have my hair and make up artist come to the studio and get you ready there before we start shooting.